Designing better projects for a changing climate

 with nature project.
 (S.Cunniff)

+Worldwide, densely populated and economically-productive, low-lying coastal areas are experiencing the effects of accelerated sea level rise, erosion and flooding caused by more severe and frequent storms.
+They face existential threats and we must do more to incorporate climate adaptation into projects affecting these coastal areas and inland floodplains.
 The good news is that innovative approaches exist to align economic development and security, disaster resilience and environmental sustainability.
 Embracing three exemplars-all compatible with the National Environmental Policy Act (NEPA) and similar state planning requirements-would improve problem-solving and climate adaptation decision making.
 These include building with nature, crowd co-design and decision making under deep uncertainty.

 The “Building with Nature” design philosophy was created by the EcoShape Consortium, specifically for hydraulic engineering ecologists, engineers, planners and designers to integrate “infrastructure, nature and society in new or alternative forms of engineering that meet the global need for intelligent and sustainable solutions.”
 By using natural elements such as wind, currents, flora and fauna in the design of hydraulic engineering solutions, Building with Nature designs incorporate benefits for nature, recreation and the economy.